AndreaPontrandolfo/sheriff/README.md

 ## <a name="faq"></a>👉 FAQ

-- Why you didn’t include Eslint plugins/rules for "X" library?
+- Why you didn’t include ESLint plugins/rules for "X" library?
   - [Cypress](https://github.com/cypress-io/eslint-plugin-cypress) ➜ Don't use [Cypress](https://www.cypress.io/).
 Use [Playwright](https://playwright.dev/) instead.
   - [Testing library](https://github.com/testing-library/eslint-plugin-testing-library) ➜ I believe [testing library](https://github.com/testing-library) is one of the least efficient ways to test UIs.
 In most codebases it does more harm than good.
 You can use [Storybook](https://github.com/storybookjs/storybook) to test and develop components in isolation.
 - Is Sheriff compatible with "X"?